breddy372/ExpenseManagerApp/README.md

 # ExpenseManagerApp
-Find the project in the master branch
+Find the project in the master branch.
-App provides functionalities to add and track incomes and expenses You can update the already entered fields too
+App provides functionalities to add and track incomes and expenses.
+You can update the already entered fields too.
-Logout function might not work for some devices
+Logout function might not work for some devices.